Healthcare in the US: I Managed To Get A Doctor To Spill The Beans + Green Smoothie with a Secret Ingredient

 I don’t know how it all happened, but today’s fuckery is exceptionally eye opening.

-It is my great pleasure to hand over today’s mic to someone who has first hand experience with the American medical system.
+It is my great pleasure to hand over today’s mic to someone who has first hand experience with healthcare in the US.
 He’s here to explain why it’s crucial that we all take responsibility for our own health.

 Dr. Mo works for one of the biggest hospital chains in the country.
 He practices family medicine and works in urgent care in the Portland, Oregon area.